BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/latest_faq.md

 ---

-**Q: If a Hero within 6" of Gríma Wormtongue declares a free Heroic Action, does the Wormtongue special rule increase the cost of that Hero model's Heroic Action? (p.160).
-(Armies of The Lord of the Rings)**
+**Q: If a Hero within 6" of Gríma Wormtongue declares a free Heroic Action, does the Wormtongue special rule increase the cost of that Hero model's Heroic Action?
+(Armies of The Lord of the Rings, p.160)**

 A: No. In the case of a free Heroic Action, no Might points are expended to declare the Action, and so Gríma's ability does not increase the cost.